(03) 9455 0822 After Hours (existing clients only): (03) 9483 7940. Contact Palliative Care Advice on 1800 360 000 for general information

 Grief and Bereavement Support

-We recognise that grief can occur before the death, during all the caring phases and through the difficult period of end of life care and beyond and we’re here to support you, your family and carers through it all.
+We recognise that grief can occur before the death, during all the caring phases, and through the difficult period of end-of-life care and beyond and we’re here to support you, your family, and your carers through it all.
 Our grief and bereavement counselling is provided by specially trained and experienced counsellors who will provide support through all stages of the grieving process.

 We also provide support in bereavement through: